qanastek/sdialog/docs/sdialog/index.rst

 Example Orchestrators
 ^^^^^^^^^^^^^^^^^^^^^

-SDialog provides several built-in orchestrators for common dialogue control patterns:
+SDialog provides several built-in orchestrators for common dialogue control patterns.
+These orchestrators can be used to trigger instructions based on conditions, control dialogue length, simulate mind changes, suggest responses, or provide a sequence of instructions.

 - **SimpleReflexOrchestrator:** Triggers instructions based on a condition (e.g., if a certain keyword is present in the utterance).